 - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage (…) (‘integrity and confidentiality’).

-Ensuring compliance with these requirements requires some initial time investment, but it then pays off by providing a robust framework and by facilitating acceptance of the flight recorder.
+Ensuring compliance with these requirements requires some initial time investment, but it then pays off by providing a robust framework and by facilitating acceptance of the recording system.

-Am I creating new obligations for myself if I install a Flight Recorder on my Helicopter?
+Am I creating new obligations for myself if I install a Recording System on my Helicopter?

 The installation of voluntary equipment should not trigger additional requirements by your national aviation authority, except if needed to address a risk for safe flight and landing, for other airspace users or for persons or property on the ground.
-Hence in most cases it cannot be required that a voluntarily installed flight recorder is maintained serviceable or that it meets certain performance objective.
+Hence in most cases it cannot be required that a voluntarily installed recording system is maintained serviceable or that it meets certain performance objective.

 However, why bother carrying recording equipment if it is not serviceable?
-As explained earlier in this article, there are many potential benefits stemming from a flight recorder, provided that it works and that the recorded data are used.
+As explained earlier in this article, there are many potential benefits stemming from a recording system, provided that it works and that the recorded data are used.

 Note: except in the case of a criminal investigation or of an ICAO Annex 13 investigation, the EU aviation rules do not entitle authorities to seize the flight recorder or its recordings.

-On several light helicopter models, the installation of a flight recorder is an option offered by the aircraft manufacturer.
+On several light helicopter models, the installation of a flight recorder or a recording system is an option offered by the aircraft manufacturer.
 In addition, equipment manufacturers have already installed such equipment on many light helicopter models.
-Examples of helicopter models for which a flight recorder can be installed (illustrative and non-exhaustive list):
+Examples of helicopter models (illustrative and non-exhaustive list):

 - Airbus Helicopters: H125, H135, EC120, EC130, AS350, AS355, EC135